Comics: Origins and traditions

 The European, American, and Japanese comics traditions have followed different paths.
 Europeans have seen their tradition as beginning with the Swiss Rodolphe Töpffer from as early as 1827 and Americans have seen the origin of theirs in Richard F. Outcault's 1890s newspaper strip The Yellow Kid, though many Americans have come to recognize Töpffer's precedence.
-Wilhelm Busch directly influenced Rudolph Dirks and his Katzenjammer Kids.
+Wilhelm Busch directly influenced Rudolph Dirks and his comic strip Katzenjammer Kids.
 Japan has a long history of satirical cartoons and comics leading up to the World War II era.
 The ukiyo-e artist Hokusai popularized the Japanese term for comics and cartooning, manga, in the early 19th century.
 In the 1930s Harry "A" Chesler started a comics studio, which eventually at its height employed 40 artists working for 50 different publishers who helped make the comics medium flourish in "the Golden Age of Comics" after World War II.
-In the post-war era modern Japanese comics began to flourish when Osamu Tezuka produced a prolific body of work.
-Towards the close of the 20th century, these three traditions converged in a trend towards book-length comics: the comic album in Europe, the tankōbon (Note: tankōbon (単行本)) in Japan, and the graphic novel in the English-speaking countries.
+In the post-war era, modern Japanese comics began to flourish when Osamu Tezuka produced a prolific body of work.
+Towards the close of the 20th century, these three traditions converged in a trend towards book-length comics: the comic album in Europe, the tankōbon format (Note: tankōbon (単行本)) in Japan, and the graphic novel in English-speaking countries.

 Outside of these genealogies, comics theorists and historians have seen precedents for comics in the Lascaux cave paintings in France (some of which appear to be chronological sequences of images), Egyptian hieroglyphs, Trajan's Column in Rome, the 11th-century Norman Bayeux Tapestry, the 1370 bois Protat woodcut, the 15th-century Ars moriendi and block books, Michelangelo's The Last Judgment in the Sistine Chapel, and William Hogarth's 18th-century sequential engravings, amongst others.
 (Note: David Kunzle has compiled extensive collections of these and other proto-comics in his The Early Comic Strip (1973) and The History of the Comic Strip (1990).)